thunderbird/thunderbird-website/README.md

 * The `prod` branch is used to update https://start.thunderbird.net, https://www.thunderbird.net, and https://updates.thunderbird.net.
 * The `master` branch is used to update https://start-stage.thunderbird.net, https://www-stage.thunderbird.net, and https://updates-stage.thunderbird.net.

+Additional information can be found in our [readthedocs documentation](https://docs.thunderbird.net/en/latest/).

 # Build Instructions

 ## Dependencies